-Northern Spain, famous for the cliffs and coastlines frequently featured on Game of Thrones, is a linguistically diverse and culturally distinct region frequently fragmented by ideology and local character.
-Yet the region unites around one staple: bacalao, or cod.
-This fish reigns supreme in this region in all its many adaptations.
-Even if you think you have escaped it, look again—there’s a good chance they have found a way to incorporate this cod fish into your platter.
+Northern Spain, famous for the cliffs and coastlines frequently featured on Game of Thrones, is a linguistically diverse and culturally distinct region.
+Though Galicia, Asturias, and Navarra are in many ways fragmented by ideology and strong local character, they unite behind one commitment: cod.
+The serious older brother to sunny Andalucía, Northern Spain’s mountainous terrain and forbidding climate gave rise to a hearty maritime diet fit for a khal or khaleesi.
+The dish that reigns supreme in this region, in its many adaptations, is bacalao.
+Even if you think you have escaped it, look again—there’s a good chance a little cod jumped onto your plate.

-This dish will never actually be tacos.
-No matter how enthusiastically the waiter claims they will be similar to the tortilla’d Mexican goodness you enjoy back home, be warned: the Spanish take many liberties when naming their dishes.
-The interpretation of tacos that will likely grace your table is reminiscent of a mashup between fish cakes and spaghetti—one that must be eaten with a spoon.
-Although oddly appetizing in its own semi-mushy fashion, they’re probably not the typical wrap you were looking for.
+This dish will never actually be tacos!
+No matter how enthusiastically the waiter claims they will be similar to the tortilla’d Mexican goodness you enjoy back home, be warned: the Spanish take many liberties with the naming of their dishes.
+The “tacos” that will likely grace your table will be reminiscent of a mashup between fish cakes and spaghetti that must be eaten with a spoon.
+Although oddly appetizing in its own semi-mushy fashion, probably not the wrap you were looking for.

-Literally translated, this dish is simply red beans.
-When described on a menu, the stew sounds like the perfect meal during Northern Spain’s infamous rainy season, but don’t let the innocent and simplistic charm of the old-school dish fool you.
-The flavor-rich gumbo is frequently fortified with a healthy dose of bacalao.
+Directly translated, this dish is simply called red beans.
+When viewed on the menu, the stew sounds like the perfect meal during Northern Spain’s infamous rainy season.
+Don’t let the innocent and simplistic charm of the old-school dish fool you!
+The flavor rich gumbo is frequently fortified with a healthy dose of bacalao.
 If you aren’t in the mood for the addition of some maritime aromas to your beans, make sure to tell the chef to hold the fish.